adams1971/C-LineApplication/ReadME.md

   ## Description of Project

-  A simple README file that is generated from the command line in Node.js that describes and demonstrates how to create a command line README.
+  A simple ReadMe file that is generated from the command line.
+By prompting the user with questions a professional README file in created and saved to the current working directory.
+It is run using Node.js and the inquire npm package.

   ## Installing Auth Server